Alan Hale Jr.: Career

-Throughout the early 1960s, Hale continued in guest-starring roles on episodes of Gunsmoke, Bonanza, Rawhide, The Real McCoys, Mister Ed, Green Acres, Assignment: Underwater, Hawaiian Eye, Adventures in Paradise, Lock Up, The Andy Griffith Show, Lassie, Tales of Wells Fargo, Route 66 and Hazel.
+Throughout the early 1960s, Hale continued in guest-starring roles on episodes of Gunsmoke, Bonanza, Rawhide, The Real McCoys, Mister Ed, Green Acres, Assignment: Underwater, Hawaiian Eye, Adventures in Paradise, Lock Up, The Andy Griffith Show, Lassie, Tales of Wells Fargo, Route 66 and 2 episodes of Hazel.
 He was featured in two episodes of Perry Mason, first as murderer Lon Snyder in the 1961 episode "The Case of the Unwelcome Bride", and then in 1963 as Nelson Barclift in "The Case of the Bouncing Boomerang".

 Despite his growing commitment to roles on television, Hale throughout the 1950s and into 1960s continued his work in supporting roles in feature films.
 Some of those include The Gunfighter (1950) with Gregory Peck, At Sword's Point (1952) with Cornel Wilde and Maureen O'Hara, The Man Behind the Gun (1953) with Randolph Scott, Silver Lode (1954) with John Payne and Dan Duryea, The Sea Chase (1955) with John Wayne and Lana Turner, The Three Outlaws (1956) with Neville Brand as Butch Cassidy and Hale as the Sundance Kid, The True Story of Jesse James (1957) with Robert Wagner as Jesse James and Jeffrey Hunter as Frank James, Up Periscope (1959) with James Garner and Edmond O'Brien, Thunder in Carolina with Rory Calhoun (1960), The Long Rope with Hugh Marlowe (1961), Bullet for a Badman (1964) with Audie Murphy and Darren McGavin, Advance to the Rear (1964) with Glenn Ford and Stella Stevens, and Hang 'Em High (1968) with Clint Eastwood.

 Gilligan's Island

 In 1964, Hale won the co-starring role as the Skipper on the CBS sitcom Gilligan's Island.
 The series aired for a total of 98 episodes from 1964 to 1967.
-His character proved to be the most prominent role of Hale's career, as the show continued in reruns.
+His character proved to be the most prominent role of Hale's career as the series continued in reruns.
 The popularity of the show typecast its actors, making it difficult for them to successfully pursue different roles.
-Hale did not mind being so closely identified with the Skipper.
-According to Sherwood Schwartz, he often visited children in hospitals dressed as the Skipper.
+Hale didn’t mind being so closely identified with the Skipper.
+According to series creator Sherwood Schwartz, he often visited children in hospitals dressed as the Skipper.

-Hale reprised the role of the Skipper in three television films, Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979), and The Harlem Globetrotters on Gilligan's Island (1981).
+Hale reprised the role of the Skipper in three television films, Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979) and The Harlem Globetrotters on Gilligan's Island (1981).
 He also voiced the Skipper in two cartoon versions of the series, The New Adventures of Gilligan from 1974 to 1977 and Gilligan's Planet from 1982 to 1983.
-Hale also appeared as the Skipper in two unrelated sitcoms, The New Gidget and ALF in 1987.
-Hale also played a Skipper look-a-like taxi cab driver named J. Grumby on Growing Pains.
-He also promoted Gilligan's Island reruns on TBS, alongside Bob Denver.
+In 1987, Hale appeared as the Skipper in two unrelated sitcoms The New Gidget with his childhood friend and classmate William Schallert and former co-star Bob Denver and an episode of ALF with several former cast members.
+Also in 1987, Hale played a Skipper look-a-like taxi cab driver named J. Grumby on Growing Pains.
+He also promoted Gilligan's Island reruns on TBS alongside Bob Denver.
 Denver and Hale also appeared as their characters at various promotional events.